 Now imagine those people tanning themselves on the beach for hours, perhaps with a sense of false security because they have slathered themselves in sunscreen.

 With this in mind, it’s not hard to see how fried foods and vegetable oils are contributing to the melanoma skin cancer epidemic.

 Is a Lack of Antioxidants a Link Between Diet and Skin Cancer?

 Oxidative stress (resulting in DNA damage) is a big player in the development of melanoma.

 Unfortunately, rapidly rising cancer rates probably go hand-in-hand with the plummeting nutritional value of the average diet.

 The average person now eats processed foods full of cheap, industrial ingredients.
 In fact, 61% of all calories in the US come from ultra-processed food (27).

 Compared to the diets of our grandparents, this is shocking.
 Our ancestors always ate freshly prepared meals from real homemade foods.

-Now, many people order fast food or make a heavily processed microwave meal.
+Now, many people order fast food or just make heavily processed microwave meals.